patractlabs/europa/doc/europa.md

         This lib providers different curves to support basic function to run Groth16 algorithm in contracts.

 ### Prepare
-For using all features when running contracts in Europa, we advice developers use [Patract's `cargo-contract`](https://github.com/paritytech/cargo-contract) to compile ink! contract, until [this pr#131 Enable debug info to the source warehouse with flag in command build](https://github.com/paritytech/cargo-contract/pull/131) could be merged by paritytech.
+For using all features when running contracts in Europa, we advise developers use [Patract's `cargo-contract`](https://github.com/patractlabs/cargo-contract) to compile ink! contract, until [this pr#131 Enable debug info to the source warehouse with flag in command build](https://github.com/paritytech/cargo-contract/pull/131) could be merged by paritytech.

 In Patract's `cargo-contract`, we will contain the "name section" while compile contracts.
 Before this PR is merged,